pxc/gitbook/text/53_Raw_Git_readtree_writetree_committree/0_ Raw_Git_readtree_writetree_committree.markdown

 	$ git hash-object -w myfile2.txt
 	3bb0e8592a41ae3185ee32266c860714980dbed7

-The STDOUT output of the command will the the SHA of the blob that was created.
+The STDOUT output of the command will contain the SHA of the blob that was created.

 ### Creating Trees ###

 Now let's say you want to create a tree from your new objects.
 The linkgit:git-mktree[1] command makes it pretty simple to generate new tree objects from linkgit:git-ls-tree[1] formatted output.
-For example, if you write the following to a file named '/tmp/tree.txt':
+For example, if you write the following to a file named `/tmp/tree.txt`:

 	100644 blob 6ff87c4664981e4397625791c8ea3bbb5f2279a3	file1
 	100644 blob 3bb0e8592a41ae3185ee32266c860714980dbed7	file2